(to Tithe or not to Tithe by Andre Dellerba)

 2) When they came to Jerusalem during the festivals they were to use the Tithe to celebrate (they were also to give a portion to the Levites in their region too) (Deut.
 14:22-27).
 This was associated with festivals specifically in Jerusalem where the LORD put His name (Deut.
 12:1,6,11,17-18) – therefore we don’t take a portion of the Tithe to celebrate today.

 3) At the end of every third year “all the tithe of thine increase the same year” (Deut.
 14:28) was to be kept and provided to the orphans, widows, poor and the Levites at the end of the Year (Deut.
 14:28-29; 26:10-15).
-They still went to Jerusalem three times a year (Deut.
-16:16).
-They still gave their first fruit and offerings, just the Tithe was kept back that year.
+Make sense that the Levites are included because they wouldn’t have received anything that year.
+The men still went to Jerusalem three times a year (Deut.
+16:16) and still gave their first fruit and offerings, just the Tithe was kept back until the end of the year.
 In addition, every seventh year, all the debts were forgiven.
 This was the way Israel was commanded to be governed, this doesn’t exist today, nor every third year and this has nothing to do with the temple.
 The concept of giving a part of the tithe in YHWH’s name because of Yeshua would remain.

 The two main interpretations of Israel Tithe under Israel rule: